rust-lang/rust/src/doc/unstable-book/src/library-features/asm.md

 * `out(<reg>) <expr>`
   - `<reg>` can refer to a register class or an explicit register.
 The allocated register name is substituted into the asm template string.
   - The allocated register will contain an undefined value at the start of the asm code.
-  - `<expr>` must be a (possibly uninitialized) place expression, to which the contents of the allocated register is written to at the end of the asm code.
+  - `<expr>` must be a (possibly uninitialized) place expression, to which the contents of the allocated register are written at the end of the asm code.
   - An underscore (`_`) may be specified instead of an expression, which will cause the contents of the register to be discarded at the end of the asm code (effectively acting as a clobber).
 * `lateout(<reg>) <expr>`
   - Identical to `out` except that the register allocator can reuse a register allocated to an `in`.